 However after independence the shorts were discarded and the other dress retained.
 At that time the IAF had two sets of uniforms, one

 As far as the head dress was concerned there were two types of caps referred to as the F/S or Field service cap or peak cap for ceremonial occasions.
 These caps have not changed for the last 65 years.
 The F/s cap had the Air Force eagle on the left side while the Air Force emblem was in the centre of the Peak cap.
-For a short time the beret was introduced,
+For a short time the beret was introduced, but soon discarded.

 Winter uniform consisted of blue terry wool and there were two sets.
 For every day wear there was the battle Jacket with trousers.
 This jacket had a cloth belt and had two pockets.
 It was buckled around the waist above the trouser and all officers wore it with a blue shirt and black tie.
 It was a popular dress in the IAF.
 For ceremonial wear there was a tunic with the trousers.
 This had 6 brass buttons and on the whole looked elegant.
 While the battle jacket had the ranks worn on the shoulders, the tunic had the rank braids worn on the sleeves.
 The light blue shirt and black tie was also part of this dress.

 In 1971 the bush shirt was discarded and replaced with a half sleeve shirt and a leather belt was introduced.
 The cotton was also dispensed with and replaced with terry cotton cloth.
 This uniform looked better as the earlier bush shirt had a tendency to crumple during the day.